Averyyy/mar_ebwm/README.md

 ### (Optional) Caching VAE Latents

-Given that our data augmentation consists of simple center cropping and random flipping, the VAE latents can be pre-computed and saved to `CACHED_PATH` to save computations during MAR training:
+Given that our data augmentation consists of simple center cropping and random flipping, the VAE latents can be pre-computed and saved to `CACHED_PATH` to save computations during EBM training:

 ```
 torchrun --nproc_per_node=4 --nnodes=1 --node_rank=0 \